microsoft/Azure-Analytics-and-AI-Engagement/Before-Starting.md

 ![From the list of authentication methods OAuth2 is picked.
 The sign in button is selected. ](media/powerbi_datasource_credentials-update.png)

-You should follow all steps provided *before* performing the Hands-on lab.
+You should follow all steps provided *before* performing proceeding to the following activities.